The Scientifically Accurate Version of “Finding Nemo” Would Have Been a VERY Different Movie

 In classic Disney fashion, Finding Nemo kills off a parent pretty much immediately.
 Nemo‘s opening scene reveals that Nemo’s mom, Coral, was killed by a barracuda.
 In the film, this just makes Marlin that much more protective of his son.
 But if it had really happened in the ocean…well…

 Business Insider and a fish biologist from The Fisheries Blog have revealed some surprising information about clownfish biology.
 Basically, female clownfish are bigger than males, so clownfish families have an alpha female.
 Male clownfish tend to look after the eggs, while the females will fight off predators.
-Here’s why male robins might be the best mates in the animal kingdom.

 But what really makes it wacky is the fact that clownfish can, and do, change gender pretty easily.
 If the dominant female in a clownfish pair died, say, after being eaten by a barracuda, the dominant male would actually change genders, becoming the new dominant female.
 So, after Coral’s death, Marlin should have become Nemo’s mom instead of his dad.
 But wait—it gets even weirder.